More in Visitor Info

 For visitors staying in Thurso and travelling to the Castle by bus, arrangements can be made to pick up and drop off at the end of the Castle Drive.
-Telephone beforehand to arrange this.
-Bus services are operated by Stagecoach, the following timetable is in operation from 12 June 2017.
+Please telephone beforehand to arrange this.
+Otherwise it is a beautiful walk from the top of the drive to the Castle approximately 10-12 minutes on flat ground.
+Bus services are operated by Stagecoach, the following timetable is valid until 15 October 2019.

 Unfortunately, there is no Sunday Service for the bus.

 From the East:

 - Follow the A99 from Wick to John O'Groats.
 Once you have reached John O'Groats turn left onto the A836 for 6 miles to reach the Castle of Mey.